-Paper-cutting is a little fiddly to get used you (like a lot of crafts!) but once you have the right tools that you’re comfortable using it becomes a very relaxing and mindful craft.
-Start with a simple design first and once you get a feel for the movements required when paper-cutting you will gain confidence and really see improvements.
+Paper cutting is a little fiddly to get used to (like a lot of crafts!).
+But once you have the right tools that you’re comfortable using it becomes a very relaxing and mindful craft.
+Start with a simple design first and when you get a feel for the movements required when paper cutting you will gain confidence and really see improvements.

 Paper!